jingjingyan1/jingjingyan1/README.md

 ---

-## Why This Combination Matters
+## The Combination

-Most people in AI-for-pharma come from one side: either computational (ML/CS background, learning biology) or experimental (bench scientists picking up Python).
-I've spent years on both sides.

-**On the bench:** Led bioanalytical strategy for GalNAc-siRNA and ASO programs at AstraZeneca.
-Developed LC-MS/MS methods for conjugated siRNA quantification.
-Ran PK/biodistribution studies across liver, kidney, heart, lung.
+My day job is preclinical drug development.
+I've led bioanalytical strategy for various programs, developed LC-MS/MS methods for drug quantification, and ran PK/biodistribution studies across liver, kidney, heart, lung.
 Made candidate drug investment decisions based on ADMET data I generated.

-**On the compute side:** Built GNN models that predict the same molecular properties I used to measure experimentally.
+On the side, I built GNN models that predict the molecular properties I used to measure experimentally.
 Designed interpretability frameworks for transformer models.
-Understand both *what* ADMET data means for a drug program *and* how to build models that predict it.

-This means I can ask the right biological questions when building ML models, and I can evaluate ML predictions with the skepticism of someone who has generated ground-truth data.

-## Background

-My day job is preclinical drug development.
-I've led bioanalytical strategy for various programs, developed LC-MS/MS methods for drug quantification, and run PK/biodistribution studies that informed candidate drug investment decisions.

-On the side, I build ML models that predict the same molecular properties I used to measure experimentally.
-This overlap gives me a practical lens: I know what ADMET data means for a real drug program, so I can ask the right questions when building models and evaluate predictions with the skepticism of someone who has generated ground-truth data.
+Understand both what ADMET data means for a drug program and how to build models that predict it, so I can ask the right questions when building models and evaluate predictions with the skepticism of someone who has generated ground-truth data.

 ---